CosmicScale/PSBBN-Definitive-English-Patch/README.md

 ./PSBBN-Definitive-Patch.sh
 ```
 ### Installing on Windows
-If you are running Microsoft Windows 10 or 11, it is recommended to install the PSBBN Definitive Patch using WSL.
+If you are running Microsoft Windows 10 or 11, it is recommended to install the PSBBN Definitive Patch using the Windows Subsystem for Linux (WSL).
 WSL is a feature of Windows that allows you to run a Linux environment directly within Windows.

 To install WSL and Debian, launch PowerShell as administrator and run:
 ```